My Attorney Screwed Up My Case…What Are My Rights?

 Causation

-To prove causation in a legal malpractice claim, you must prove that you would have won the underlying case except for your lawyer’s incompetence.
+To prove causation in a legal malpractice claim, you must prove that you would have won the underlying case if not for lawyer incompetence.
 In other words, your lawyer’s incompetence is what caused you to lose the case.

 That means you have to win two cases in one–to win your malpractice case, you must prove that you would have won the original case as well.
 This is a unique challenge.